Anniyan: Filming

 In a fight sequence, Anniyan encounters about a hundred martial artists inside the fictional International Martial Arts School, Vodao.
-The stunt scene was shot at the JJ Indoor Stadium in Chennai over a period of 25 days.
-Peter Hein, the stunt choreographer, is a native of Vietnam.
-127 professionally trained fighters were brought in from Vietnam for the shoot.
-During the rehearsals, the rope, to which the stuntmen were tied and hung upside down, gave in.
-About a dozen stuntmen crashed down from the balcony, injuring themselves badly.
+About a dozen stuntmen crashed down from the balcony, injuring themselves badly after the rope which they were tied to gave in.
 The action sequence was shot using 120 cameras for employing the time slice photography technique, a visual effect known as "bullet time" and popularised by the American film The Matrix (1999), to achieve the frozen-time effect.
 Shankar had earlier toyed with the idea of time-slice and tried it while filming the song "Ale Ale" in his Boys.
 While the time-freeze sequence in Boys was achieved by the linking of 60–62 cameras to attain a 180° rotation, Anniyan employed 120–122 cameras for a 270° rotation.

 The scene where Anniyan addresses a huge gathering was shot in a stadium in Hyderabad.
 As he speaks to the audience, the lights turn on and off in the background.
 Speaking on how the sequence was filmed, Ravi Varman said that they decided not to light up the entire stadium as they felt it would have looked flat.
 As the sequence was important to the film, he juxtaposed the stadium with light and shadow so that it would look different.
-During the pre-climax scene, when Ambi is held custody and enquired by Prabhakar, Ambi's persona keeps switching between the characters Ambi and Anniyan.
-Dubbed the "chameleon act" in the media, Vikram claims to have completed the sequence in a single take.
+During the pre-climax scene, when Ambi is held in custody and enquired by Prabhakar, Ambi's persona keeps switching between the characters Ambi and Anniyan.
+Vikram claims to have completed the sequence in a single take.

-An action sequence was filmed in a set erected in Campa Cola grounds, Chennai.
 For the scene where Remo courts Nandini, a chemical tube brought from Malaysia was used to measure how attractive a person is.
-For filming scenes based on the punishments, buffaloes and snakes were transported in hundreds exclusively from Vellore and the sequence was shot for about three days.
-The "Anthakoopam" punishment sequence featuring the buffaloes was filmed in a set erected in Chennai's Prasad Studios.
-The animals were transported in 15 lorries containing 20 buffaloes each.
-For the scene where Charle's character is killed by Anniyan, the studio was filled with snake charmers who were brought in to handle the large number of snakes.